Body Count (1998 film)

-Body Count is a 1998 crime film and starred David Caruso, Linda Fiorentino, John Leguizamo, Ving Rhames, Donnie Wahlberg, and Forest Whitaker.
+Body Count is a 1998 crime thriller film starring David Caruso, Linda Fiorentino, John Leguizamo, Ving Rhames, Donnie Wahlberg, and Forest Whitaker.
 The film was directed by Robert Patton-Spruill.

+In the film, a group of thieves flees after a failed heist.
+They encounter a con artist who has plans for them.

 Plot

-A group of thieves attempt to rob an art gallery, but when plans backfire and one of the men winds up dead, the group head down south, running afoul of the law.
+A group of thieves attempts to rob an art gallery, but when plans backfire and one of the men winds up dead, the group head down south, running afoul of the law.
 Along the way, they meet up with a seductive con artist with ideas of her own.